This guide will train you on one of the most fundamental weapons in Muay Thai – the Straight (forward) Knee!

 From a neutral position, you can either use a straight forward knee or you can use a jumping/flying knee.
 This guide will go through the straight knees and discuss some of the basics that you should know.
 Flying/Jumping knees are completely different and will use a different technique and form to demonstrate.

-The forward knee is a technique that is favored among many of the clinch fighters.
+The forward knee is a technique that is favored by many of the clinch fighters.
 This is the knee that can aggressively put your opponent in a defensive position while driving him back towards the ropes as you engage in the clinch.
 A well-timed forward knee can have devastating effects and even KO an opponent who is not prepared for the strike.
-This is the knee that is extremely effective for fighters who are tall and lean, as they have a longer knee striking range.
+This is the knee that is extremely useful for fighters who are tall and lean, as they have a longer knee striking range.

-In order to land an effective straight knee on your opponent, you will need to utilize your hips while leaning back to generate the forward momentum.
+To land a straight knee on your opponent, you will need to utilize your hips while leaning back to generate the forward momentum.
 The goal of the forward knee is to drive your knee straight through your opponent’s abdomen.
 Pretend that the end of your knee is a spearhead and you are trying to shove that spear as deep as possible into your opponent as you can.
-By pushing your hips forward and leaning your upper body back, you are able to generate more momentum behind the strike.
+By pushing your hips forward and leaning your upper body back, you can generate more momentum behind the strike.

-One of the biggest differences you will see from some of the average muay thai fighters abroad and the elite muay Thai fighters in Thailand is their knee techniques.
-In order to understand how to throw a perfect straight knee, we need to analyze some of the top fighters in the world and see how they use the technique.
+One of the biggest differences you will see from some of the average Muay Thai fighters abroad and the elite Muay Thai fighters in Thailand is their knee techniques.
+To understand how to throw a perfect straight knee, we need to analyze some of the top fighters in the world and see how they use the technique.

 They say a picture is worth a thousand words, so before we discuss how to throw the Muay Thai knee, let’s look at how the Muay Thai PROS do it.